brefphp/bref/README.md

-Bref is a serverless application framework for PHP.
+Bref helps you build serverless PHP applications.

 [![Build Status](https://travis-ci.com/mnapoli/bref.svg?branch=master)](https://travis-ci.com/mnapoli/bref)
 [![Latest Version](https://img.shields.io/github/release/mnapoli/bref.svg?style=flat-square)](https://packagist.org/packages/mnapoli/bref)

-It allows to deploy PHP applications on serverless hosting providers (AWS Lambda mostly for now) and provides everything necessary for it to work, including bridges with popular PHP frameworks.
+Bref brings support for PHP on serverless providers (AWS Lambda only for now) but also goes beyond that: it provides a deployment process tailored for PHP as well as the ability to create:

+- classic lambdas (a function taking an "event" and returning a result)
+- HTTP applications written with popular PHP frameworks
+- CLI applications

-It is currently in beta version, there are a lot of things missing and it is mainly intended for testing (although it is used in production sucessfully).
+It is currently in beta version and will get more and more complete with time, but it is used in production successfully.
 Contributions are welcome!

-If you want to understand Serverless in more depth please read the [Serverless and PHP: introducing Bref](http://mnapoli.fr/serverless-php/) article.
+If you want to understand what serverless is please read the [Serverless and PHP: introducing Bref](http://mnapoli.fr/serverless-php/) article.

-Example of use cases:
+Use case examples:

 - APIs
+- workers
+- crons/batch processes
 - GitHub webhooks
 - Slack bots
-- crons
-- workers

 Interested about performances?
 [Head over here](https://github.com/mnapoli/bref-benchmark) for a benchmark.

 ## Setup

+For now Bref only works with AWS Lambda.
+Help to support other providers is welcome.

-Bref internally uses [the serverless framework](https://serverless.com/) for deployment in order to avoid reinventing the wheel.
-As a Bref user you should not have to deal with the serverless framework itself but you need to install it.
+For deploying, Bref internally uses [the serverless framework](https://serverless.com/).
+At first you should not have to deal with the serverless framework itself but you need to install it.

 - Create an AWS account if you don't already have one
 - Install [the serverless framework](https://serverless.com): `npm install -g serverless`